mpasovic/majapasovic.org/_posts/2013-12-23-cyborg-manifesto.md

 control the way we think, see, and construct images of the world around us.
 We are led into believing that breaking boundaries between humans and animals, or that creating more technological products will benefit our minds and bodies.
-We think that we now live in an age of progress, and that brighter and more advanced future is awaiting us.
+We think that we now live in the age of progress, and that brighter and more advanced future is awaiting us.
 We think that the way we live now is better than the way humans used to live a hundred, two hundred, or a thousand years ago.
-The simple truth is that instead of progressing towards a brighter and happier future, we are progressing in one way only: destruction.
+The simple truth is that instead of progressing towards a brighter and happier future, we are progressing in one direction only: to destruction.

 When I say destruction, I mean destruction of nature, the planet we inhabit, of all the living species on the planet, but most importantly, the destruction of human productivity and intelligence.
-We have become dependent on capitalism and technology to such an extent that the products we create are turned into subjects, which makes us, humans, into non-thinking and non-acting objects.
+We have become dependent on capitalism and technology to such an extent that the products we create are turned into *subjects*, which makes us, humans, into non-thinking and non-acting *objects*.
 How many of us would be able to completely renounce their cellphones, computers, or cars?
 Not many, I am sure.
 If all the technology miraculously died tomorrow, the world would experience a total collapse, and the majority of us would not even